Georgia Hunting License: Cost, Requirements & How to Apply

 Do I need hunter education to hunt in Georgia?

-Yes, Georgia requires hunter education for first-time buyers.
-Required for anyone born on or after January 1, 1961 The state accepts hunter education certificates from other states.
+Yes, hunter education is required for anyone born on or after January 1, 1961.
+Georgia accepts certificates from other states.

 Can non-residents hunt in Georgia?